mccurdyc/nixos-config/NOTES.md

 sudo nixos-rebuild switch --flake '.#fgnix'
 ```

+## Making ZSH / shell changes

+You need to fully reload the shell i.e., kill tmux (shouldn't need to), not just close and open a new tmux pane.

+TODO - look into this.
+Stop being lazy and putting up with this crap.

 ## Install a Nvim plugin via Lazy

 NixOS is a read-only filesystem, so I've overriden my `lazy-lock.json` path to